Jannik99/Simplex_Uni/README.md

 a) go to "./simplex-solver/benchmarks"<br>
 b) make a new .txt file<br>
-c) insert conditions for a new Benchmark following the pattern of the existing ones
+c) insert conditions for a new Benchmark following the pattern of the existing ones (If its a minimization, write "min:" in front of the Objective function, if its a maximization, write "max: in front of the Objective function)